ergoplatform/website/content/en/blog/2021-08-11-ergodex-beta.md

 tags:
   - Building Ergo
 ---
-After some initial delays integrating with the dApp connector we can now announce that the ErgoDEX Beta is live!
+After some initial delays integrating with the dApp connector we can now announce that the ErgoDEX team have launched their first beta!

 To access the beta, you’ll need to follow the steps below and install Yoroi Nightly, the dApp connector - and get your hands on some test tokens.